EXPERIENCED CRIMINAL DEFENSE HELP NOW

 Felony Violation of Bail Bond – Not Guilty

-JB was arrested and charged with violation of bail bond after a gun was found in a bag that also contained a piece of his mail.
-The bag was found after a search warrant was executed for the house where JB reportedly lived.
-At the time the police executed a search warrant, JB was out of custody on bond for another crime he had been accused of.
-One of the conditions of the bond for JB’s release was that he was not allowed to own any firearms.
-Thus, any gun found to be in JB’s possession was a felony.
+JB was charged with a violation of bail bond after police found a bag containing a gun and a piece of his mail.
+The bag was found during a search warrant that was executed on the house that JB was reported to live at.
+At the time this search warrant was executed, JB was already on bond for another crime he had been charged with.
+One of the conditions of this bond was to refrain from owning any firearms.
+Thus, any gun found to be in JB’s possession would automatically be considered a felony.

 I argued that the state failed to meet its burden.
 I argued that the state could not argue exclusivity since, four other adults were closer to the gun and since another man’s mail was in the same room.
 I argued that the prosecutor failed to prove that my client knew about the gun since no one could explain how my client’s mail was placed in the same bag as the gun and since not one witness testified that my client ever owned the gun.
 The judge agreed with me and found my client not guilty.
 My client was then awarded credit toward his sentence for the time he spent in jail awaiting this trial.
 JB, his family and I were all very happy.